ccmut56/smart-contract-crowd-fund/README.md

 # smart-contract-crowd-fund
 erc20 sc crowdfund edit set minimum funding goal / max sell cap

+example minimum funding goal 50 eth maximum cap of 200eth to seperate the funding goal from the fixed supply of tokens funding goal can be reached. if interest is peeked can go further without having a limit less token sale or minting tokens. how to accomplish this ????

 pragma solidity ^0.4.2;
 contract token { function transfer(address receiver, uint amount){  } }